 Reelers of all levels of experience can enjoy boating on the lake.
 They do have a maximum speed limit of 55MPH on the lake, which shouldn’t be a problem for most anglers, unless you decide to do some speedboating in between your fishing expeditions.

 There are also “slow” areas where you need to watch your speed and your wake.
 It’s also a great place for kayaking and overall exploring some of the more beautiful scenery in the Chicago area.

 In winter and early spring, you can also go ice fishing on Lake Michigan.
 Make sure you bring your favorite Auger along.

 The best part about Lake Michigan is that it hosts the greatest variety of fish among all of Illinois lakes.
 It has almost any species of fish one could catch in Illinois and more, including trout, salmon, and the voracious pike.
 (Click here for some less-known fishing tips if you are into Northern pike).

 Here are some of the types of fish you can expect to catch out on Lake Michigan in no particular order, depending on where you end up (it’s a big lake).

 - Lake trout and/or brown Trout

 3. Heidecke Lake

 Heidecke Lake is a former cooling lake for the Collins Station Power Plant that has been out of service for more than 10 years.
-They have some rules to follow to fish this lake, so be sure to review them before you go.
+They have some rules to follow for fishing Heidecke lake, so be sure to review them before you go.